v. 1.6 October 2017

 Fun () – for speed purposes, we do not time your usage of Perceptron.

 One of the fascinating research options is to insert different images, live feed from a web camera, or geometric patterns produced in various processes into the video feedback flow.
 The rotating three-dimensional fractal Tree is one such insertion.
 It enables one to understand the morphing of images under the given geometric transformations.
 The insertions allow us to understand the dynamics of fractals and discover brand new patterns.
-If you have any idea what to insert into the flow and how, or wish to expand the theory of video feedback fractals, please join the forum of send us an email.
+If you have any idea what to insert into the flow and how, or wish to expand the theory of video feedback fractals, please join the forum of send us an email to junkerade at gmail.com.